epfl-ada/ada-2024-project-correlationeqcausation/README.md

 <br>
 The CMU dataset contains information about the country of origin of the movie, languages used, etc. We intend to use these in our investigation of RQ2.
 Additionally, personal information about actors such as ethnicity, height and age in the CMU character dataset allow us to examine RQs 3 and 4.
 ### Oscars
-In addition to the CMU Movie Summary Corpus dataset, we will be using a dataset of Oscar awards (https://www.kaggle.com/datasets/unanimad/the-oscar-award).
+In addition to the CMU Movie Summary Corpus dataset, we will be using a [dataset of Oscar awards](https://www.kaggle.com/datasets/unanimad/the-oscar-award).
 We joined it to the CMU dataset using movie title, release year and actor name as a combined primary key.
 Combining with the CMU dataset resulted in 952 out of 63968 distinct movies who were nominated for oscars and 801 out of 134907 actors.
 ### IMDB
-Datasets from IMDB named title.basics.tsv.gz and title.ratings.tsv.gz  will also be utilized (https://datasets.imdbws.com/).
+[Datasets from IMDB](https://datasets.imdbws.com/) named title.basics.tsv.gz and title.ratings.tsv.gz  will also be utilized.
 These describe movies in IMDB with their ratings on the website.
 The movie scores were joined to the movies using movie name and release year as the primary key.
 In combination with the previous datasets 36760 movies had ratings, 939 of which were nominated for oscars.
 <br>
 We intend to use ratings from the IMDb dataset to gauge popular opinion for RQ1.

 For full documentation of joining and transforming data see the data processing pipeline [data_pipeline.ipynb](data_pipeline.ipynb).

+#### Handling missing values
+Our datasets come from different sources, so there are naturally some issues in the merging of these, and general missing values in the original datasets.
+Our most vital columns (title, actor name, oscar_nominated) have no NaN-values, but other columns have varying amounts of NaN-values.

 ## Methods:
-We have already done some preliminary analyses for the research questions, which are documented along with the findings in [initial_analysis.ipynb](initial_analysis.ipynb).
-Our methods for the analyses are described below.
-For P3, we intend to develop these further and also use TODO - (list of other methods).
+### Correlation
+No correlation implies that there is no causation.
+Hence this makes for a good starting point of our analysis.
+### Kolmogorov-Smirnoff Test
+For different single dimensional, continuous empirical distributions, the KS test tells us if they come from the same underlying distribution.
+Hence we can use it to see if for instance the underlying distributions of ratings of oscar nominated and non-oscar nominated movies the same.
+TODO rewrite
 ### RQ1 - Kolmogorov-Smirnoff Test
 We use the KS test to check whether the ratings of oscar nominated vs un-nominated movies can come from the same distribution or not.
 The KS test makes sense for comparing distributions here because ratings are a one-dimensional continuous feature.